LYNCH·LLP

 What the data says.

-Kyle A Emanuele maintains a public record in Technology Center 2100 (Computer Architecture, Software, and Information Security), spanning one art unit.
-Across 98 disposed applications, the examiner allowed 93 and abandoned 5, yielding an allowance rate of 95%.
-This rate is calculated from decided applications only and does not include pending filings.
-The record reflects outcomes on applications that have reached final disposition in TC 2100.
+Kyle A Emanuele maintains a public record in Technology Center 2100 (Computer Architecture, Software, and Information Security), spanning 1 art unit.
+Across dozens of decided applications, the examiner's allowance rate is 95%.
+This figure reflects the percentage of applications in the decided pool—those allowed or abandoned—and does not include pending applications.
+The allowance rate represents the examiner's historical record and is presented as a factual summary of past dispositions.

 // HOW TO READ THESE NUMBERS